What Is DevOps?

 Credits: Freepik

 A DevOps team can automate all of these steps.
-Now the developers can see the result of their work faster.
+Now, developers can see the results of their work faster.
 They push some new code, and in a few minutes, they get some results.
 Maybe some tests fail, but now they quickly see what they must correct.
 Or everything works just fine; they're happy with the result and can continue adding even more features.
 No one has to wait for someone else anymore.

 This process brings a lot of benefits to both the employees and the users of our app.
 The employees can do their work without wasting time doing what computers can do automatically for them.
 And the users can get their updated apps even faster, getting new features, fixes, or whatever they've been waiting for.